tears-mysthrala/chatterino-yt-chat/README.md

 - Youtube chats can be added to multiple Chatterino channels, the polling will add YouTube chat to the relevant Chatterino channels without extra polling.

 ## Credits
-kararty, thanks to help from mm2pl and nerixyz.
+Thanks to @mm2pl and @nerixyz, they were big help.

 MIT